How to enable Game Mode on Mac for non-native games

 If you are on a recent macOS version such as Tahoe, use the command-line method below instead.

-The reliable workaround: force Game Mode on
+The manual workaround: force Game Mode on

 If macOS does not detect your CrossOver, Sikarugir or Wine game automatically, you can force Game Mode on manually with Apple’s gamepolicyctl tool.